-- A. Grantee shall work with HCD's technical assistance consultant, at HCD's direction, to ensure Grantee submits the following close out documents prior expiration of this Agreement. - 1) Final Set-Up / Completion Report, received and approved by the Department; - 2) Closeout Certification Letter; - 3) Final Quarterly Performance and Expenditure Report (QPER); - 4) Final Annual Performance Report (APR); - 5) Final Labor Standard Reports; and, - 6) Evidence, satisfactory to the Department, of Grantee compliance with any other Special Conditions or compliance requirements of this Agreement.
+- A. Grantee shall work with HCD's technical assistance consultant, at HCD's direction, to ensure Grantee submits the following close out documents prior expiration of this Agreement. - 1) Final Set-Up / Completion Report, received and approved by the Department; - 2) Closeout Certification Letter; - 3) Final Quarterly Performance and Expenditure Report (QPER); - 4) Final Annual Performance Report (APR); - 5) Final Labor Standard Report; - 6) Evidence, satisfactory to the Department, of compliance with any other Special Conditions or compliance requirements of this Agreement; and, - 7) Evidence of a properly noticed public hearing that was conducted in front of the governing body to notify the public of accomplishments funded by the grant.

-7. Performance Measures and Penalties for FWHP Fuel Breaks
+7. Performance Measures and Penalties